refinedev/refine/documentation/docs/core/hooks/auth/use-is-authenticated/index.md

 `useIsAuthenticated` can be useful when you want to check for authentication and handle the result manually.

-We have used this hook in refine's [`<Authenticated>`](/docs/core/components/authenticated) component, which allows only authenticated users to access the page or any part of the code.
+We have used this hook in Refine's [`<Authenticated>`](/docs/core/components/authenticated) component, which allows only authenticated users to access the page or any part of the code.

 We will demonstrate a similar basic implementation below.
 Imagine that you have a public page, but you want to make some specific fields private.